cobwebch/externalimport_tut/README.txt

+A tutorial for the external_import extension.

-Feel free to add some documentation or simply add a link to the online manual.
+Please refer to the manual.